The summer is a high time for the Colorado construction industry. June and July are also when construction workers are getting hurt most often.

 Cuts and burns

 Workers may start new jobs on unfamiliar job sites in the summer, and they may not be familiar with the equipment on the site.
 They may not know they can avoid cuts by getting rid of damaged equipment or using properly guarded tools.
-To prevent worker burns, employers should provide easily accessible fire extinguishers, gloves and other personal protective equipment.
-Properly store or dispose of combustible items in water or appropriate closed metal containers, too.
+To prevent worker burns, employers should store flammables and combustibles away from ignition sources and provide easily accessible fire extinguishers, gloves and other personal protective equipment.
+Rags soaked in oil-based substances, such as paints, stains, lacquers and varnishes, should be stored in water or approved metal containers until properly disposed of off-site.

 Slips and falls